erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 Geom\_count does not "jitter" the points; instead, it increases the size of the point based off of how many points were in that specific x,y slot.

-4.What’s the default position adjustment for geom\_boxplot()?
+### 4. What’s the default position adjustment for geom\_boxplot()?
 Create a visualisation of the mpg dataset that demonstrates it

 ?geom\_boxplot() indicates that the default position is "dodge," which means that any further grouping by aesthetic of each category on the x-axis will have the "dodge" positioning.
 As shown above, "dodge" splits the category into the indicated subgroups and plots it side by side within the category.